 They saw contractions were regular and STRONG.
-Yet nothing was happening.
+Yet no dilation was happening.

 At this point, the right side of my lower back started hurting a bit again.
 Not horribly… but I shouldn’t have felt any pain with the epidural, so they had to up my epidural medication.